MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 Get MicroEJ Central Repository
 ------------------------------

-The Central Repository gathers software modules that can extend your MicroEJ development environment.
+In the following, we will use the MicroEJ Central Repository, which is the Module Repository used by MicroEJ SDK to fetch dependencies when starting an empty workspace.
+It bundles Foundation Library APIs and numerous Add-On Libraries to start working in a MicroEJ development environment.

+To get more information about Module Repositories, please refer to the `Application Developer Guide <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/repository.html>`_.

 Next step is to import a local copy of this repository:

 #.
 Visit the `Central Repository <https://developer.microej.com/central-repository/>`_ on the MicroEJ Developer website.
 #.
-Navigate to the ``Working Offline`` section.
+Navigate to the :guilabel:`Working Offline` section.
 #.
-Click on the ``offline repository`` link.
+Click on the :guilabel:`offline repository` link.
 This will download the Central Repository as a zip file.